austinnthompson/Enhanced-Stock-Return-Prediction-Using-Machine-Learning-and-LLM-Based-Feature-Extraction/README.md

 Overall, this approach bridges traditional finance with AI, enabling nuanced predictions beyond pure quantitative models.

-Finally, this methodol0gy could be applied beyond finance to any problem that requires sorting through large amounts of contextual data to extract modeling features.
+Finally, this methodology could be applied beyond finance to any problem that requires sorting through large amounts of contextual data to extract modeling features.

 ## Project Overview